anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-11-1c-auto-dq.md

-# M11-1c: Auto Data Quality - COMPLETENESS checks
+# M11-1c: Auto Data Quality - VALUE SET checks

-Dataplex provides the following two options to validate data quality:

-**Auto data quality** (Public Preview) provides an automated experience for getting quality insights about your data.
-Auto data quality automates and simplifies quality definition with recommendations and UI-driven workflows.
-It standardizes on insights with built-in reports and drives actions through alerting and troubleshooting.

-**Dataplex data quality task** (Generally Available) offers a highly customizable experience to manage your own rule repository and customize execution and results, using Dataplex for managed / serverless execution.
-Dataplex data quality task uses an open source component, CloudDQ, that can also open up choices for customers who want to enhance the code to their needs.

-The focus of this lab module is Auto data quality - completeness checks.
+The focus of this lab module is auto data quality - value set checks, where you can specify an allowed set of values and have autoDQ check for invalid values.

 ### Prerequisites